 What wheel is best for a hedgehog?
-A silent running version of the Kaytee Comfort Giant wheel is a good option for pygmy hedgehogs, as it is quiet when used by hedgehogs, is large enough for them to use and is easy to clean, by simply soaking the wheel in a bucket of water to remove any dried up poop.
+The best exercise wheel for a hedgehog is the silent running version of the Kaytee Comfort Giant wheel.
+The Kaytee Comfort Giant exercise wheel is quiet when being used by hedgehogs, is large enough with a 12 inch diameter and is easy to clean, by simply soaking the wheel in a bucket of water to remove any dried up poop.

 Running wheels are an important addition to any cage set up.
 Pygmy hedgehogs are smart enough to be able to climb onto the wheel and start walking even running.
 At night we can sometimes hear our pygmy hedgehog Hynee running to his heart’s content on his Running Wheel.